john-science/john-science.github.io/_posts/2019-04-21-mutual-funds-intro.md

 #### Other Types of Funds

 There are lots of types of mutual funds.
-That is, there are lots of investment strategies followed by mutual fund companies.
+That is, there are lots of investment strategies followed by mutual fund managers.

 ![types of funds](/assets/images/invest/mutual_funds_types.png)